Lega Basket Serie A: Clubs composition

 Each club can choose the 5+5 formula, that consists of five Italian players and five foreign players, and the 3+4+5 formula, with five Italian players, three foreigners from countries outside the E.U. and four foreigners from E.U. countries or "Cotonou Countries".

 At the end of the season there is a prize of €500,000 for the top three ranked teams, that had chosen the 5+5 formula, considering the playing time of Italian players, and €200,000 for those teams that will obtain the best results with their youth sector.

 Qualifying for European competitions

 In summer 2016, four Italian teams (Reggio Emilia, Trento, Sassari and Cantù) were forced to withdraw from EuroCup because of the FIBA and Euroleague Basketball controversy.

 From 2017 to 2018 season, Italian Basketball Federation would allow LBA clubs to rejoin EuroCup.
 There will be at least six teams in Europe.
 One in EuroLeague (Olimpia Milano directly enter the EuroLeague as licensed club), two in EuroCup (but they are negotiating with ECA for a third spot) and three in Basketball Champions League.
 Lega Basket decided Italian Clubs will be free to choose in which European Cup they want to play, based on final ranking and sports merit.

 Media

-For the 2017–18, 2018–19 and 2019–20 seasons, domestic TV rights are shared by Rai Sport and Eurosport.
-The new frame shows Rai airing one game every Sunday on free TV, while Eurosport is the new owner of the pay TV, international and internet rights of the LBA.
-Eurosport has TV rights also for Supercoppa and Coppa Italia.
+Italy

-All matches are broadcast live on internet pay TV service.
+From 2025-26 until 2027-28, all games are broadcast live on LBATV streaming service with selected live games on Sky Sport.